 Summary of Macbeth Act 1 Scene 6: The Tension Between Guilt and Ambition

-Macbeth’s return from the battlefield marks a key moment in Shakespeare’s Macbeth, particularly in Act 1 Scene 6, where the consequences of his regicide begin to surface.
+Macbeth’s return from the battlefield marks a critical moment in Shakespeare’s Macbeth, particularly in Act 1 Scene 6, where the consequences of his regicide begin to surface.
 This scene, often regarded as one of the most psychologically complex in the play, explores the growing rift between Macbeth and Lady Macbeth, the weight of guilt, and the dangerous allure of unchecked ambition.

 The Meeting of Macbeth and Lady Macbeth